jhpyle/docassemble/_docs/functions.md

 your code multi-lingual.

-It is not a good idea to call `docassemble.base.util.update_word_collection()` in interviews.
+It is not a good idea to call `docassemble.base.util.update_word_collection()` from your interview.
 You can use it in [Python] modules, but keep in mind that the changes you make will have global effect within the [WSGI] process.
 If other interviews on the server define the same word translations for the same language using `docassemble.base.util.update_word_collection()`, the module that happened to load last will win, and the results could